shivalkarrahul/DevOps/aws/terraform/create-sns-topic/README.md

 ### Features

--  Create an SNS Topic Terraform.
+-  Create an SNS Topic using Terraform.

 Create an SNS Topic using Terraform
 -------------